Our experts have put together seven simple things you can do to change how you spend and manage your money.

-- 1. Face the financial music
+- 1. Face the financial facts

 Be honest about how much you’re spending and leave no stone unturned.
 It’s a great way to focus on your spending habits and highlight any bad ones.